bbkane/dotfiles/wezterm/README.md

 For some reason, iTerm2 has much better font rendering to me.
 See https://github.com/wez/wezterm/issues/681

-Also see https://github.com/wez/wezterm/issues/3774 - maybe I should try kitty?
+Also see https://github.com/wez/wezterm/issues/3774 - maybe I should try kitty again?

+## Lag

+It lags when I do my three-finger-up swipe to zoom out...

 # Other terminals